Beating Candidiasis safely while breastfeeding

 3) rotate herbal supplements that have strong anti-fungal properties.
 We alternate these supplements to prevent the fungus from developing resistance to any one of them.
 In order to overwhelm the defenses of the fungal infection, hitting it from many sides repeatedly and frequently with different kinds of anti-fungal herbal supplements is what works.

-This long-term approach does not quickly eradicate the fungus, but it does slowly reduce the fungus while allowing your immune system to become stronger and more effective against the fungus, while allowing your intestine and organs to heal.
+This long-term approach does not quickly eradicate the fungus, but it does slowly reduce the fungus while allowing your immune system to become stronger and more effective against the fungus, while also allowing your intestine and organs to heal.

 Grapefruit Seed Extract is a strong antifungal that has a long history of use by breastfeeding mothers.
 With a liquid product such as this one by NutriBiotic, you can modulate your dosage from just 1 – 2 drops in a cup of water to 5 – 10 drops, taken 3 – 5 times a day.